-If there is one true adage in the world of digital signage, it’s that your screens will only go as far as your content takes them.
-Digital signage implementations powered by weak content won’t make much impact—if at all, whereas digital signage showcasing killer content will be sure to make big waves.
+If there is one true adage in the world of digital signage content, it’s that your screens will only go as far as your content takes them.
+Digital signage implementations powered by weak content won’t make much impact—if at all, whereas digital signage software showcasing killer content will be sure to make big waves.

-That’s why it’s paramount for businesses who use digital signage—for any use case—to know exactly how to craft content that is informative, relevant, entertaining, dynamic, and moves consumers to action.
+That’s why it’s paramount for businesses who use different digital signage content types to know exactly how to craft content that is informative, relevant, entertaining, dynamic, and moves consumers to action.
 Anything less just won’t cut it.

 With that said, here is a complete guide to the top tips and tricks for designing content that leaves a mark in the mind of your potential customers.
 We’ll also go over a few great examples of digital signage content and the best tools to create your own content on-the-fly.